Causes Of Emotional Trauma And Its Effects On Mental Health

 The American Psychological Association explains the many impacts that trauma can have on a human being.
 Initially, a person may feel shocked or in denial as they come to accept what happened.
 Experiencing trauma can trigger anxiety, overwhelm, or grief.
 A person may find themselves thinking and acting differently, and having more conflict in their relationships.
 Physical signs of stress, such as headaches, chest pain, and nausea, may begin.

 Most people recover from traumatic events and regain emotional well-being, but some develop post-traumatic stress disorder (PTSD).
 Post-traumatic stress disorder is a complex mental health condition that usually begins in the months after a traumatic event.
 Symptoms last at least a month and are severe enough to interfere with a person's work, relationships, or other aspects of daily life.
 People with post-traumatic stress disorder may have flashbacks of the event, recurring nightmares, distressing thoughts, or physical signs of stress.
-They may also avoid anything reminding them of the traumatic event.
+They may also avoid anything that reminds them of the traumatic event.

 What causes emotional trauma?